On correlation functions in the coordinate and the algebraic Bethe ansatz: The Bethe ansatz

 \section{The Bethe ansatz}

-In this section we will review some relevant aspects of the coordinate and the algebraic Bethe ansatz for the spin $1/2$ XXX Heisenberg spin chain.
-Together with an abridged presentation of the solution to the inverse scattering problem and the scalar product of Bethe states, we include a discussion on the different normalization of states in the coordinate and the algebraic Bethe ansatz, that will prove of crucial relevance when comparing computations along the paper.
+In this section, we will review some relevant aspects of the coordinate and the algebraic Bethe ansatz for the spin $1/2$ XXX Heisenberg spin chain (see for instance references~\cite{BKI}-\cite{Gomez}).
+After that, we will present a summary of the solution to the inverse scattering problem and compute scalar product, both in the context of the algebraic Bethe ansatz.